foxdst/nzgdc_2025/html/nzgdc-widget/README.md

 2. Add to loading sequence in `nzgdc-morning-schedule-widget-modular.js`
 3. Update dependencies in this README

+#### Afternoon Widget
+1. Create new JS file in `js/` folder (use `afternoon-` prefix)
+2. Add to loading sequence in `nzgdc-afternoon-schedule-widget-modular.js`
+3. Update dependencies in this README

 ### Testing Changes
-1. Use `widget-demo.html` for testing both widgets
+1. Use `widget-demo.html` for testing all three widgets
 2. Test widgets separately and together
 3. Check browser console for errors
 4. Test on different screen sizes